-Squamous cell carcinoma is a type of cancer that originates in the outer layer of the skin, the squamous epithelium.
-Carcinomas are characteristically malignant and particularly invasive.
+Squamous cell carcinoma is cancer that originates in the outer layer of the skin.
+This skin layer is known as the squamous epithelium.

 Squamous cell carcinomas:

-- Typically grow quickly, getting bigger with time.
+- Typically grow quickly, getting bigger with time

-- Are usually resistant to healing.
+- Are usually resistant to healing

+A weak immune system may allow these cells to become malignant.
 Genetics may also be a factor.
 The breeds most at risk are:

-- Standard Schnauzer
+- Standard Schnauzers

-- Basset Hound
+- Basset Hounds

 3. Mast Cell Tumor

-Mast cells contain histamine, heparin and enzymes to fight off predatory foreign invaders, but damage from allergies or inflammation can cause problems.
+Mast cells contain histamine, heparin and enzymes to fight off predatory foreign invaders … but damage from allergies or inflammation can cause problems.

 Mast cell tumors:

-- Usually develop in the skin, but they can also develop internally, but this is less common.
+- Can also develop internally, but this is less common

-- Can vary widely in size, shape, appearance, texture and location.
+- Can vary widely in size, shape, appearance, texture and location

-- May grow in size, then shrink.
+- May grow in size, then shrink

-Unfortunately, the causes of mast cell tumors in dogs are not clear.
+The causes of mast cell tumors in dogs are unclear.
 The sun is a potential culprit, but genetics also seem to play a role.
-The dogs most at risk include:

 - Boston Terriers